 Since we live by the Spirit, let us keep in step with the Spirit.
 (Galatians 5:25)

 Deciding who you will marry is one of the most important decisions you will ever make.
-In a kingdom courtship, the primary reason for marriage should be the conviction that a particular match is God’s choice for you—not just a good choice, but God’s choice.
+In a kingdom courtship, the primary reason for marriage should be the conviction that a particular match is God’s choice for you.
+It should not be just a good choice, but God’s choice.

 Most of the time, you won’t have the luxury of choosing between people or circumstances that are totally bad or totally good.
 Nearly all your choices will appear good in some way, but only one will be part of God’s perfect plan —His best for you.
 The chief enemy you fight in choosing God’s best will be your own strong inclination to make a good choice instead of a God choice.